DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 	1. Click **Execute** to run the query.

 	1. Wait for the status to be Succeeded, select the results tab in the "Query Process Results" panel to show the values.
 Notice how you get the first json event in return as 1 row.
+Also notice how it even adds **year**, **month** and **day** as rows to the data as well.
+This is Hadoop's way of partitioning the data.
 In the next few steps, we will parse this JSON data and give it a structure so that we can perform our aggregations on it.

 		![Query output](Images/ex2task1-ambari-query-output.png?raw=true "Query output")